-No person shall solicit, require for use, or specify the application of any adhesive products, adhesive bonding primers, adhesive primers, sealant products, or associated solvent sealant primers, or any other primer, if such use or application results in a violation of the provisions of this rule.
+No person shall solicit, require for use, or specify the application of any adhesive products, sealant products, or associated solvent if such use or application results in a violation of the provisions of this rule.
 This prohibition shall apply to all written or oral contracts.

-N. MonitoringRequirements - Compliance Provisions and Test Methods
+N. Requirements - Compliance Provisions and Test Methods

-- 1. The volatile organic compound and solids content of all nExcept as specified in Section N.4, nonaerosol adhesive products, adhesive primerssealant products, and eleaning-associated solvents reactive organic compound content, except as specified in Section N.4 of this rule, shall be determined using Environmental Protection Agency Reference Method 24-(40 CFR Part 60, Appendix A), its constituent methods, or an equivalent method approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officeror South Coast Air Quality Management District Method 304.
-The reactive organic compound content of materials containing 50 grams of reactive organic compound per liter or less shall be determined by the South Coast Air Quality Management District Method 313-91.
-"Determination of Volatile Organic Compounds by Gas Chromatography-Mass Spectrometry," June 1993, or any other test methods approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - 2.
-Exempt organic compounds shall be determined using ASTM D4457-1991, "Standard Test Method for Determination of Dichloromethane and 1,1,1-Trichloroethane in Paints and Coatings by Direct Injection into a Gas Chromatograph," ASTM International.
-Alternatively, determination of exempt compounds may be performed in accordance with the South Coast Air Quality Management District Method 303-91, "Determination of Exempt Compounds," August 1996.
-For exempt compounds where no reference test method is available, a facility requesting the exemption shall provide appropriate test methods approved by the Control Officer and approvable by the Air Resources Board and the Environmental Protection Agency. - 3.
-The volatile reactive organic compound content of aerosol adhesives and aerosol adhesive primers shall be determined using South Coast Air Quality Management District Test Method 305-91, "Determination of Volatile Organic Compounds in Aerosol Applications," June 1993, or Air Resources Board Method 310, "Determination of Volatile Organic Compounds in Aerosol Coating Products," June 22, 2000, upon the Environmental Protection Agency approval of Method 310. - 4.
-The volatile-reactive organic compound content of any plastic welding cement adhesive or primer shall be determined using South Coast Air Quality Management District Method 316A-92, "Determination of Volatile Organic Compound (VOC) in Materials Used for Pipes and Fittings," October 1996. - 5.
-The composite vapor pressure of organic compounds in cleaning materials shall be determined by quantifying the amount of each compound in the blend using gas chromatographic analysis (ASTM E260 96) for organics and ASTM D3792 91 for water content, as applicable, and the following equation:
+- 1. Except as specified in Section N.4, nonaerosol adhesive products, sealant products, and associated solvents reactive organic compound content shall be determined using Environmental Protection Agency Reference Method 24, its constituent methods, or an equivalent method approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer.
+The reactive organic compound content of materials containing 50 grams of reactive organic compound per liter or less shall be determined by the South Coast Air Quality Management District Method 313-91, "Determination of Volatile Organic Compounds by Gas Chromatography-Mass Spectrometry," June 1993, or any other test methods approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - 2.
+Exempt compounds shall be determined using ASTM D4457-1991, "Standard Test Method for Determination of Dichloromethane and 1,1,1-Trichloroethane in Paints and Coatings by Direct Injection into a Gas Chromatograph," ASTM International.
+Alternatively, determination of